Tiger 131

 Tiger 131 is a German Tiger I heavy tank captured by the British Army on 24 April 1943 during Operation Vulcan in Tunisia during World War II.
-Preserved at The Tank Museum in Bovington in Dorset, England, it is currently the only operational Tiger I in the world.
+Preserved at The Tank Museum in Bovington in Dorset, England, it is currently one of the two operational Tiger I in the world.

 German service

 Known to the Allies as the Tiger I, the German model designation was Panzerkampfwagen VI, Tiger I (H1), Sd.Kfz.
 181. It was built in Kassel, central Germany; the hull was constructed by Henschel, while the turret was made by Wegmann AG.
 The tank was completed in February 1943.
 It was shipped to Tunisia between 12 March and 16 April 1943.
 The tank was assigned to the Schwere Panzer-Abteilung 504 (German: Heavy Tank Battalion 504) during the Tunisian campaign of the wider war in North Africa.
 It was placed in No. 1 Company, No. 3 Platoon, as the 1st (platoon commander) tank, giving it tactical number 131 painted on the turret, by which it has come to be known.